-It sounds contradictory, yet it's true: You may need to avoid milk when you have diarrhea, but a milk product -- yogurt -- can help prevent it.
+It sounds contradictory, yet it's true: You may need to avoid milk when you have diarrhea, but a milk product can also help prevent it.
 Some differences among types of yogurt, such as whether it contains fruit, won't impact diarrhea.
-But a few factors are important.
-Greek yogurt is the best choice and, if possible, avoid brands with artificial sweeteners.
-Otherwise, the only thing that counts is whether your yogurt has live bacteria cultures.
+But a few factors when eating yogurt for diarrhea are important.

 Live Bacteria Is Essential

 Yogurt producers use live bacteria to ferment milk, but after fermentation, it's usually put through heat processing, which kills the bacteria.
 Most manufacturers add live bacteria after processing, but some brands may not, so check the label to be sure.
 Live cultures must be listed in the ingredients, and most manufacturers voluntarily put the "Live and Active Cultures" seal on the container, notes the University of Florida IFAS Extension.

 Look for These Probiotics

 Many different types of probiotic bacteria are found in yogurt, but different strains of lactobacillus and bifidobacterium are most commonly used.
 You'll see names on the label such as Lactobacillus acidophilus and Bifidobacterium lactis.
-One type of probiotic that is especially effective for diarrhea is Lactobacillus rhamnosus GG, or more simply Lactobacillus GG.
-Some brands of yogurt contain this type of bacteria, according to Dartmouth-Hitchcock Norris Cotton Cancer Center.
+One type of probiotic that is especially effective for diarrhea is Lactobacillus rhamnosus GG, or more simply LGG, according to an article published in August 2014 by Microbial Cell Factories.

-Go With Greek Yogurt
+Greek Yogurt For Diarrhea

 Once again, the key is to choose brands that contain active and live cultures.
 These bacteria break down some lactose during fermentation, and they continue converting lactose to lactic acid in your intestines, so yogurt is well-tolerated.
 Greek yogurt is your best choice because it's strained to remove a large amount of lactose-containing liquid.

 Beware of Artificial Sweeteners

-Artificial sweeteners may have laxative effects, including diarrhea, bloating and gas.
+Artificial sweeteners may have laxative effects, including diarrhea, bloating and gas, according to Harvard Health Publishing.
 These unpleasant side effects are likely produced from byproducts left over as sweeteners are metabolized, which cause diarrhea by pulling extra water into your intestine.
 The sweeteners most likely to create problems are sugar alcohols and tagatose, which is made from lactose.

-- Cochrane Database of Systematic Reviews: Probiotics for the Prevention of Clostridium Difficile-Associated Diarrhea in Adults and Children
+- Cochrane Database of Systematic Reviews: "Probiotics for the Prevention of Clostridium Difficile-Associated Diarrhea in Adults and Children"